ericcornelissen/codecov-config-validator-action/README.md

 A GitHub action to validate [Codecov] configuration files.

 > [!WARNING]
-> Support for this Action Edned 2024-10-11.
+> Support for this Action ended 2024-10-11.
 We recommend finding an alternative
 > and to not start nor continue using this Action.

 ## Usage